 The profile evaluation is the customary question in all the discussion groups and forums related to studying in Germany.
-While it is natural that one could be anxious about their chances of getting an admit these are generally considered as annoying questions.
+While it is natural that one could be anxious about their chances of getting an admission, these are generally considered as annoying questions.
 This is because there is no ‘exact’ procedure for analysis of one’s profile.
 No one can accurately tell how your profile is going to fare against all the other ones in your specific domain and the university.

 1. Bachelor's percentage or GPA

 This is easily the single most important criterion for your admission.
 It is more so for Universities (including Technische Universität) than Fachhochschulen.
 Fachhochschulen in general also give importance to relevant work experience but in the case of TUs, GPA of your bachelor’s degree is given a very high importance.

 If you have a relevant (to your course) work experience, that certainly adds up.
 Not only is it important in getting you a university admission, but it also helps in fetching part-time jobs and even finding jobs after your masters are much easier.
 (That being said, students directly from bachelors have several other advantages too!)

 Fachhochschulen considers this as an important factor for admission.
 Even TUs will have positive impressions if your job experience is technical or research oriented.